Albert-Bruun-Thomsen/jernbanestationer/README.md

 If there are no markers present on first initial run, press the "Update database" button.

-You can search for stations by name, type, line and network.
+You can search for stations by name, type, line, network and opening date.
 The search terms should be separated by commas.
 For example, to search for all s-trains and all regional trains you can enter "S-train,Regional rail" in the type field.